raycast/extensions/extensions/thingiverse/README.md

 Browse Thingiverse models from Raycast.
 Using the official Thingiverse API.

 ## Installation
-You need an API key from Thingiverse to use this extension.
+You need an App Token from Thingiverse to use this extension.
-### How to get free API key
+### How to get free App Token
 1. Go to [Thingiverse Developer Portal](https://www.thingiverse.com/apps/create)
 2. Login with your Thingiverse account
 3. Create a new application